solyakin/solyakin/README.md

 ### Hi there 👋
+A UI developer with interest in web accessibility and responsiveness.

+- 🌱 I’m currently learning nodejs, express and mongoDB.
+- 👯 I’m looking to collaborate on open source and building of amazing products.
+- 🤔 I’m open for any front end/ UI engineer role.
+- 💬 Ask me about ...
+- 📫 How to reach me: solomon.akinlade19@gmail.com
+- 😄 Pronouns: He
+- ⚡ Fun fact: chekc my pinned repos.

+let connect on twitter @harkinladey
 <!--
 **solyakin/solyakin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.